 Three robot vacuums finished right at the top of the group, with the Roomba i7+, the Botvac D7, and the Xiaomi Mijia Roborock V2 all receiving an Editors' Choice Award for their superb performances.
-The i7+ with Automatic Dirt Disposal is the most expensive of this trio, retailing for around $950, with the D7 the next most expensive at $800, and the Xiaomi being the least expensive at $600.
+The i7+ with Automatic Dirt Disposal is the most expensive of this trio.
 The Xiaomi is by far the best at navigating cluttered areas of your home, but leaves something to be desired when it comes to cleaning performance.
 The Neato D7 is the opposite, struggling in the more confined and cluttered areas of your home, but doing the best of this trio at cleaning.
 The i7+ falls right in the middle, better at navigating than the D7, but inferior to the Xiaomi, with the converse being true when it came to cleaning performance.

 To pick out which robotic vacuum cleaners are really the best of the best, we did tons and tons of research, then picked out the most promising robots, bought them all, then set them against each other in a series of side-by-side tests to find our award winners.
 We compared how each robot cleaned both hard and soft floors, as well as how much ground each one covered and how well it navigated your home.
 In total, we graded each robot in six weighted rating metrics, with the Roomba i7+'s results outlined below.